MarcGueury/oci-genai-agent-llama-lab/2-test/test.md

-# Evaluate
+# Explore and Test

 ## Introduction
-In this lab, we will test the installation using StreamLit Estimated time: 10 min
+In this lab, we will explore and test the installation.
+Estimated time: 10 min

 ### Objectives

+- Explore what has been installed
+- Test using the OCI Console
-- Test the program using a StreamLit user interface.
+- Test using an user interface

+For more information about the OCI Generative agent.
+Go [here](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/overview.htm).

 ### Prerequisites
 - The lab 1 must have been completed.